 In season 2, we see Jason spend more time with his ex and his children as he recovers.
 However, things go south when his ex is involved in a car crash and dies.
 Jason is forced to step down and care for his children, passing the baton of leadership to Adam Seaver, a fellow SEAL.
 Adam is however killed on a mission, and ultimately Ray, Jason’s trusted friend takes up the leader’s spot.
 Eventually, Jason is thrown back into the mix as well and is forced to balance between caring for his kids, and ensuring that he can help save the world at the same time.

-Season 3 is expected to be as action packed as previous two seasons.
+Season 3 is as action packed as previous two seasons.
 Jason Hayes leads the team on a mission in Serbia to track down an organization linked to the bombing of multiple American military outposts.

 Should You Watch SEAL Team?